The continued challenge of counterfeit products

 And even though supply chain disruption has eased as the world’s adapted to events like the pandemic and Russia-Ukraine conflict, this trend has continued into 2023 whilst manufacturers attempt to cut costs and speed up turnaround times.

-As an electronics manufacturing services provider committed to quality, EMS feel strongly about the negative consequences of using counterfeit products.
-So, Sales Director, Rob Moore, is here to explain why it’s always best to stick with trusted components and outline how EMS can help you maintain the highest standards even whilst this challenge persists.
+As an electronics manufacturing services provider committed to quality, we feel strongly about the negative consequences of using counterfeit products.
+So, we’re here to explain why it’s always best to stick with trusted components and outline how EMS can help you maintain the highest standards even whilst this challenge persists.

 Risking performance and safety